Stock events for News Corp. (NWSA)

 NWSA’s Geographic footprint

-News Corp. operates primarily in the United States, Australia, and the United Kingdom, with its content and services distributed worldwide.
+News Corp has a significant presence in the United States, the United Kingdom, and Australia.
+Its operations also extend to Canada, Europe, and Australasia, with its content and products distributed and consumed worldwide.

 NWSA Corporate Image Assessment